 MC-Media Launches Af-ORDIS, the first online training on African Economy

 The main purpose of Af-ORDIS is to put the three categories of development, investment and stability in the context of African Economic Integration and Intra-Africa Trade.
-The program supports the goals of African Economic Community (AEC), African continental Free Trade Area (AfCFTA), Regional Economic Communities (RECs), AU Projects and Initiatives on development, Investment and stability; Program of Infrastructure Development in Africa (PIDA) and other programs and projects in similar fields.
+The program supports the free economy and the goals of African Economic Community (AEC), African continental Free Trade Area (AfCFTA), Regional Economic Communities (RECs), AU Projects and Initiatives on development, Investment and stability; Program of Infrastructure Development in Africa (PIDA) and other programs and projects in similar fields.

 “AfCFTA in this stage of establishing AEC, can be the main target but still journalists should continue serving all other African and regional programs in the course of African economic integration as long as the Pan African orientation in their minds.”

 Af-ORDIS helps networking and training journalists and press writers online and also designs and implements workshops on TOT on Af-ORDIS.
-“Visa issues and the cost of movement can deprive young professionals from having themselves in the track.
+“Visa issues and the cost of movement can deprive young professionals from having themselves on the track.
 They spend time waiting to be invited while they are capable to start reporting and doing something if we network them and improve their awareness on AEC”, Mekki said.
 “We will make this possible and will give the big partners an opportunity to discover and support the new generation” Mekki added.

-MC-Media has prepared proposals for partners on how to support and fund the program,
+MC-Media has prepared proposals for partners on how to support and fund the program.